 Plants, animals, and humans all need fresh water to survive.
 Though small in numerical value, freshwater is also essential to life.

-Because of the growing population, we are then faced with the threat of water scarcity.
-Problems are caused by the excessive water supply usage and the decreasing quantity of clean water due to pollution.
+Because of the growing population, we face the threat of water scarcity.
+Excessive water supply usage and decreasing clean water due to pollution cause problems.

-Governments are trying to find ways to lengthen each countries water supply.
+Governments are trying to find ways to lengthen each country's water supply.
 They are finding alternatives and better solutions to help lessen the increasing contamination of our lands and waters.
-And as a citizen, we must also do our part to have clean water in the future still.
+As citizens, we must also do our part to have clean water in the future.

-We can help by getting involved in every activity concerning the protection of the water, being informed of the updates coming from the local water supplier, being observant regarding the happenings in the surroundings, and causing no more damage to the water sources.
+We can help by participating in every activity related to water protection, staying informed of updates from the local water supplier, being observant of our surroundings, and ensuring that water sources are not further damaged.

-We can also start changing our lifestyles and try to be more natural and organic.
-We can try not to use pesticides and other cleaning products because it could cause contamination in the water underground.
+We can also start changing our lifestyles and becoming more natural and organic.
+For example, we can avoid using pesticides and other cleaning products, which could contaminate underground water.

 Always remember that everything has its limits.
-Thus we must protect and save our water sources and try to value every drop of it, because sooner or later if we won’t take any action in preserving it, these waters could be gone.
+Thus, we must protect and save our water sources and value every drop of them because, sooner or later, they could be gone if we don’t take action to preserve them.

 Tap Water in America: What Is It Like?

-Generally, tap water is considered safe if it comes from a public water system in the United States, such as one run and maintained by a municipality.
-The Environmental Protection Agency (EPA) is the authorizing body that sets enforceable health standards regarding the contaminants in drinking water and monitors all public water systems.
+The Environmental Protection Agency (EPA) is the authorizing body that sets enforceable health standards regarding contaminants in drinking water and monitors all public water systems.

 The main problem with tap water in America is the pipes in the houses.
 Many homes and schools have galvanized steel water pipes for drinking, and these galvanized steel pipes rust on the inside, causing the drinking water to have a yellow, red, or brown tint, where lead solder can leach into the water.